Culberson County DWI Court Process

 Which Court Handles DUI Cases?

-• How to Find Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
-If you have misplaced the citation, contact the Culberson County Clerk's Office (using the number above) to inquire about your court date and time.
-Be prepared to provide your name, date of birth, and ideally, your case number (if you have it).
+• How to Find Your Court Date: Your court date will be listed on the citation you received at the time of your arrest or any subsequent notices mailed to you by the court.
+If you're unsure of your court date, contact the Culberson County Clerk's office to inquire.

 The Court Process Timeline